The Short Answer

 Yes — the SJCAM SJ30's dedicated 1/1.8" starlight sensor delivers genuinely usable low-light footage that standard action cameras at this price can't match.
 It won't replace a mirrorless camera in pitch darkness, but for night markets, urban streets, indoor events, and dusk shooting, it's a real and practical advantage.

-Why Most Action Cameras Fail at Night
+Why Do Most Action Cameras Fail at Night?

 Sensor size matters more than megapixel count for low-light performance.
-The 1/1.8" measurement refers to the physical size of the image sensor.
-To put that in context: most compact action cameras in this price range use a 1/2.3" or 1/2.7" sensor.
-The 1/1.8" sensor in the SJ30's night lens is physically larger, which means it captures more light per pixel — that's what produces cleaner, brighter, lower-noise footage in dark environments.
+The 1/1.8" figure refers to the physical size of the image sensor — most compact action cameras in this price range use a 1/2.3" or 1/2.7" sensor.
+A physically larger sensor captures more light per pixel, which is what produces cleaner, brighter, lower-noise footage in dark environments.
+The "starlight" classification refers to the sensor's ability to resolve detail at very low lux levels — the kind of lighting you'd find on a dim street, inside a bar, at a concert, or under a night sky.

-Real Scenarios Where the Night Lens Delivers
+Where Does the Night Lens Actually Help?

-Urban Night Vlogging in Metro Manila
+Urban Night Vlogging

 Night Markets and Festival Coverage